 Salon employees are often required by their employers into participating in promotions that net them nothing.
 An example of this is the newly hired massage therapist who is required by the salon owner to perform complimentary ten minute chair massages to new clients to “build her clientele.”

-The owner cannot be getting any kind of compensation for the service from the person you are performing the service on.
+The owner cannot be getting any kind of compensation for the service from the person you are performing the service for.

-If a company “suffers or permits” a person to work, they generally must pay that person at least the prevailing minimum wage.
+If a company “suffers or permits” a person to work, they must pay that person at least the prevailing minimum wage.